Students on this course typically have achieved a 2:1 degree or have the equivalent professional qualifications and/or relevant work experience.

 Not sure if Positive Psychology is for you?

-If you are interested in studying Positive Psychology at Bucks New University, but haven't quite made up your mind, or want to know more about the subject first, then you may be interested in a short online course, Introduction to Positive Psychology endorsed by Bucks New University and delivered via the website Positive Psychology Online Courses
+Are you interested in studying Positive Psychology at BNU, but haven't quite made up your mind, or want to know more about the subject first, then you may be interested in a short online course, Introduction to Positive Psychology endorsed by BNU and delivered via the website Positive Psychology Online Courses.

 The Introduction to Positive Psychology online course presents an overview of the main subjects covered on the MSc Applied Positive Psychology programme.
-Topics include a definition of positive psychology, happiness, emotions, gratitude, flourishing, strengths, resilience, growth mindset and hope theory.
+Topics include a definition of positive psychololgy, happiness, emotions, gratitude, flourishing, strenghts, resilience, growth mindset and hope theory.

-On completion of the Introduction to Positive Psychology short course, applicants for the Bucks MAPP course will qualify for a 10% discount on their university course tuition fees.
-The course must be completed prior to enrolment on the Bucks MAPP course.
+On completion of the Introduction to Positive Psychology short course, applicants for the BNU MAPP course will qualift for a 10% discount on their university course tuition fees.
+The course must be completed prior to enrolment on the BNU MAPP course.

 Are you looking for a shorter course that can teach you to apply principles of positive psychology to coaching practice?